 OUR MAXI KILN

 In December 2018, two Macclesfield residents, Kelvin Williams and Brian Lewis started discussing the merits of starting up a biochar centre in Macclesfield.
 There was mutual agreement that such a Centre, if run as a not-for-profit community enterprise, could have real benefits for the community and would demonstrate that individuals can do something about Climate Change.

-Brian & Kelvin arranged for a public meeting to be held at the Macclesfield Institute on 22 January 2019 to discuss the proposal and if agreed to form a Steering Committee to take the project forward as a community effort.
+A public meeting was held at the Macclesfield Institute on 22 January 2019 to discuss the proposal and to form a Steering Committee to take the project forward as a community effort.
 The meeting was well attended by local residents and landowners, and by representatives of Mt.
 Barker Council (Mayor Ann Ferguson), Federal Member for Mayo, Rebekha Sharkie, and Regional Development Australia (Fleurieu, KI and Adelaide Hills), Steve Shotton.

 A Steering Committee was duly elected comprising: Brian Lewis (Chair), Kelvin Williams, Kath Thurmer, Stephen Heading, Tess Minett (Ward Councillor), Greg Marlu and Greg Sarre (a representative from Mt.
 Barker Council).

 The Committee prepared a detailed proposal and submitted it to Council on 31 March 2019 asking for approval for the project and for assistance in locating a suitable site.
 A deputation to the Mount Barker Council meeting of 6 May by Brian Lewis and Kelvin Williams presented an overview of the proposal to Councillors.

 On 20 May 2019 the Macclesfield Community Association Inc. agreed to auspice the maccy biochar group.

 On 27 July 2019 we held our first public open day to demonstrate the making of biochar.